Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 • Appropriate use:

 - Cardiovascular disease: The American College of Physicians recommends against the use of ESAs in patients with mild to moderate anemia and heart failure or coronary heart disease (ACP [Qaseem 2013]).
-The American College of Cardiology Foundation/American Heart Association (ACCF/AHA) 2013 Heart Failure Guidelines do not provide a clear recommendation on the use of ESAs in anemic heart failure patients.
-The effects of ESAs on quality of life measures, morbidity, and mortality are potentially modest and still unclear.
-The authors declined to provide an official recommendation regarding the use of ESAs pending the completion of ongoing randomized trials (ACCF/AHA [Yancy 2013]).
+The American College of Cardiology Foundation/American Heart Association/Heart Failure Society of America (ACCF/AHA/HFSA) 2017 Heart Failure Guidelines recommend that patients with heart failure and anemia should NOT be administered erythropoietin-stimulating agents to improve morbidity and mortality due to lack of benefit and increased adverse events (ACCF/AHA/HFSA [Yancy 2017]).

 • Factors impairing erythropoiesis: Prior to treatment, correct or exclude deficiencies of iron, vitamin B12, and/or folate, as well as other factors that may impair erythropoiesis (inflammatory conditions, infections, bleeding).
 Poor response to therapy should prompt evaluation of potential factors impairing erythropoiesis, as well as possible malignant processes and hematologic disease (thalassemia, refractory anemia, myelodysplastic disorder), occult blood loss, hemolysis, osteitis fibrosa cystic, and/or bone marrow fibrosis.